AdyGCode/ICT50220-Library-23S1/_docs/08-Adding-UUIDs.md

 ## Exercise: Adding UUIDs

-1. Create the required changes to add UUIDs to each of the tables, excluding Books.
+1. Create the required changes to add UUIDs to each of the models.
-2. Check that the changes work by cheking that UUIDs are given when you add/edit/etc via the API.
+2. Check that the changes work by checking that UUIDs are given when you add/edit/etc via the API.